kedro-org/kedro-community/kedro-training/docs/08_transformers.md

 from typing import Dict, Any

-from kedro.context import KedroContext from kedro.contrib.io.transformers import ProfileTimeTransformer  # new import from kedro.io import DataCatalog from kedro.versioning import Journal
+from kedro.context import KedroContext from kedro.extras.transformers import ProfileTimeTransformer  # new import from kedro.io import DataCatalog from kedro.versioning import Journal